sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 ## Preparing the database

 All three commands use
-_text files containing lists of signature files_, or "fromfiles", for the search database, and `manysearch` uses these "fromfiles" for queries, too.
+_text files containing lists of signature files_, or "fromfiles", for the search database, and `manysearch` and `fastmultigather` use "fromfiles" for queries, too.

 (Yes, this plugin will eventually be upgraded to support zip files; keep an eye on [sourmash#2230](https://github.com/sourmash-bio/sourmash/pull/2230).)